-TOE Security Functionality Addressed issue SF.AU: Audit The TOE maintains three kinds of logs: SF.CR: Cryptography All connections between the TOE and external entities in WAN, HAN or LMN shall be cryptographically protected.
+TOE Security Functionality Addressed issue SF.AU: Audit The TOE maintains three kinds of logs: System Log, Consumer Log, and Calibration Log.
+The purpose of the System Log is to inform the Gateway Administrator and the Service Technician about the system status of Smart Meter Gateway.
+The Consumer Log informs authorized consumers about all information flows to the WAN, available Processing Profiles, billing relevant and other Meter Data.
+Within the Calibration Log only calibration-relevant information is stored.
+SF.CR: Cryptography All connections between the TOE and external entities in WAN, HAN or LMN shall be cryptographically protected.
 Hence, the TOE allows only TLS 1.2 protected connections according to [RFC 5246] between the TOE and entities in the WAN or HAN.
-For TLS protected connections to the WAN, according to the requirements from [TR 03116-3]
+For TLS protected connections to the WAN, according to the requirements from [TR 03116-3] the

-TOE Security Functionality Addressed issue the elliptical curve BrainpoolP256r1 is useable only.
-Thus, the TOE supports the following symmetric cryptographic algorithm: AES-CBC with 128 bit key for encryption and decryption in accordance to [FIPS 197] and [NIST SP800-38A] and AES-CMAC with 128 bit key for integrity protection in accordance to [RFC 4493].
+TOE Security Functionality Addressed issue elliptical curve BrainpoolP256r1 is useable only.
+Thus, the TOE supports the following symmetric cryptographic algorithm: AES-CBC with 128 bit key for encryption and decryption in accordance with [FIPS 197] and [NIST SP800-38A] and AES-CMAC with 128 bit key for integrity protection in accordance to [RFC 4493].
 This method enforces that the TOE and the corresponding Meter have a common symmetric 128 bit key.
 SF.UD: User Data Protection The TOE is attached to three separated networks HAN, WAN and LMN.
-The interfact to the different networks are physically separated.
-This TSF controls the access of external entities in WAN, HAN and LMN to any information that is sent to, from or the TOE or that is stored within the TOE.
-SF.IA: Each user who communicates with the TOE or receives data from the TOE Identification Authentication Authentication of data sent from the Gateway.
+The interfaces to the different networks are physically separated.
+This TSF controls the access of all external entities in WAN, HAN and LMN to any information that is sent to, from or via the TOE or that is stored within the TOE.
+SF.IA: Identification & Authentication Each user, who communicates with the TOE or receives data from the TOE shall be identified and authenticated before any action on behalf of that user, including receiving of data sent from the Gateway.
 SF.SM: Security Management The TOE offers a set of functions to manage and configure the TSF.
-Those security functions comprise • Management of devices in LMN and HAN, • Client management, • Maintenance of Processing Profiles, • Key- and Certificate-Management, • Firmware Update, • Wake-up configuration, • Monitoring, • Resetting of the TOE (restart), and • Audit Log configuration.
+Those security functions comprise Management of devices in LMN and HAN, Client management, Maintenance of Processing Profiles, Key- and Certificate-Management, Firmware Update, Wake-up configuration, Monitoring, Resetting of the TOE (restart), and Audit Log configuration.
 SF.PR: Privacy This TSF assures the privacy of the Consumer by ensuring that authorized External Entities can only obtain data that is absolutely relevant for billing processes and the secure operation of the grid.
-SF.SP: Self-protection The TOE provides a set of self-protection mechanisms that in particular comprises the self-test of the TOE, detection of replay and physical attacks and the failure with preservation of a secure state.
+SF.SP: Self-protection The TOE provides a set of self-protection mechanisms that in particular comprises the self- test of the TOE, detection of replay and physical attacks and the failure with preservation of a secure state.